Clustering under Perturbation Resilience: -Perturbation Resilience for Center-based Objectives

-{\bf Note:} Our factor of $\alpha =1+\sqrt{2}$ beats the NP-hardness \emph{lower bound} of $\alpha = 3$ of~\cite{ABS10} for center-stable instances.
+{\note} Our factor of $\alpha =1+\sqrt{2}$ beats the NP-hardness {lower bound} of $\alpha = 3$ of~\cite{ABS10} for center-proximity instances.
 The reason is that the lower bound of~\cite{ABS10} requires the addition of Steiner points that can act as centers but are not part of the data to be clustered (though the upper bound of~\cite{ABS10} does not allow such Steiner points).
-One can also show a lower bound for center-stable instances without Steiner points.
-In particular one can show that for any $\epsilon > 0$, the problem of solving $(2 - \epsilon)$-center stable $k$-median instances is NP-hard~\cite{lev}.
+One can also show a lower bound for center-proximity instances without Steiner points.
+In particular for any $\epsilon > 0$, the problem of solving $(2 - \epsilon)$-center proximity $k$-median instances is NP-hard~\cite{cReyzin12}.
+There is also a low bound for perturbation resilience.
+Balcan, Haghtalab and White~\cite{balcan2015symmetric} recently showed that there is no polynomial time algorithm for $k$-center instances under $(2 - \epsilon)$-perturbation resilience, unless \NP = \RP.
+They also showed that closure linkage solves $k$-center instances under 2-perturbation resilience in polynomial time.